Shrimp Tacos with Mango Salsa

 Mango Salsa

 While the shrimp are the star of this dish, the mango salsa takes it to the next level.
 For the best mango salsa, use fresh ingredients.
-Our fresh habanero mango salsa recipe features mangos, cucumbers, purple onions, habaneros, red peppers, cilantro, fresh lime juice, and spices.
-It is light, refreshing, and not too spicy, but it adds a tangy freshness to the tacos.
+Our fresh habanero mango salsa recipe is made with mangos, cucumbers, purple onions, habaneros, red peppers, cilantro, fresh lime juice, and spices.
+It is light and refreshing, not too spicy, and adds a tangy freshness to the tacos.

 How to Make Shrimp Tacos with Mango Salsa